tony20141/tony20141.github.io/projects/project1/project1.md

     *   `show history`: Display command history.
     *   `terminal history size <number>`: Set history buffer size for current session.
     *   `history size <number>` (line config mode): Set default history buffer size for console/VTY lines.

+## Question #13

+    What is the default behavior of a Layer 2 switch when a frame with an unknown destination MAC address is received?

+    A. The Layer 2 switch forwards the packet and adds the destination MAC address to its MAC address table.
+    B. The Layer 2 switch sends a copy of a packet to CPU for destination MAC address learning.
+    **C. The Layer 2 switch floods packets to all ports except the receiving port in the given VLAN.**
+    D. The Layer 2 switch drops the received frame.

+## Question #14
+    An engineer must configure a /30 subnet between two routes.
+Which usable IP address and subnet mask combination meets this criteria?

+    A. interface e0/0 description to XX-AXXX:XXXXX ip address 10.2.1.3 255.255.255.252 .3 is broadcast IP add, not useable
+    B. interface e0/0 description to XX-AXXX:XXXXX ip address 192.168.1.1 255.255.255.248
+    C. interface e0/0 description to XX-AXXX:XXXXX ip address 172.16.1.4 255.255.255.248
+    **D. interface e0/0 description to XX-AXXX:XXXXX ip address 209.165.201.2 225.255.255.252**

+## Question #15
+    Which network allows devices to communicate without the need to access the Internet?

+    A. 172.9.0.0/16
+    **B. 172.28.0.0/16**
+    C. 192.0.0.0/8
+    D. 209.165.201.0/24

 **Chapter 7: Configuring and Verifying Switch Interfaces**